24 Fulfilling Jobs for Introverts Based on Skill

 15. Marketing manager

-• Job outlook: 10 percent (as fast as average)
+• Job outlook: 8 percent (faster than average)

 • Typical requirements: Bachelor’s degree